JureFabjan/aba-analysis/README.md

 ## Shutdown
 You can dispose the flask-server by pressing CTRL+C in the Python-console that hosts the web-application.
 There is currently no interface for shutting it down.

+# TODO:
+copy region-assignments.csv to the user-folder
+fallback: user may define a file explictly when starting the app

+open browser immediatelly
+add to doc: install pandas==1.1.5

+# Done
+ [options.package_data]
+annotations
+assets